 In their natural environment, fern plants draw nourishment from a steady diet of decaying leaves and other organic matter.
 Although regular fertilization is important, indoor ferns don’t need heavy doses of fertilizer, which may scorch the leaves.

-Be sure to water well immediately after fertilizing indoor ferns; fertilizer is a strong chemical that may damage the roots when applied to dry soil.
+Be sure to water well immediately after fertilizing indoor ferns; both organic and chemical fertilizers that may damage the roots when applied to dry soil.

 When to Feed Fern Houseplants